 The National Association of State Boating Law Administrators (NASBLA) is pleased to announce the publication of the following American National Standards (effective June 1, 2022) (click title to read more).

 To help keep drug-impaired operators off the water, Operation Dry Water is working to spread awareness that drug-impaired operation of any kind is dangerous and illegal.

-News and updates about our programs, industry happenings, member spotlights and more from the National Safe Boating Council.
-In this issue: Current Status: Social Distancing, 2020 IBWSS Cancelled, Online Learning Series, the NSBC Online Store, and more!
+Sponsored by Walsh Marine!
+News and updates about NSBC programs, industry happenings, and more from the National Safe Boating Council.
+In this issue: ECOS flyers available in-store, notes on carbon monoxide awareness, and more.

 The National Safe Boating Council (NSBC) announced the 2022 recipients of the International Boating and Water Safety Summit (IBWSS) Communication Awards.
 This year marks the 25th anniversary of IBWSS, a global event dedicated to education, awareness, and networking for the advancement of boating and water safety.

 Reminder, the National Safe Boating Council’s General Membership Meeting will be held on Sunday, March 13 at 3:00 p.m.
 EDT at the Hyatt Regency Dulles in Herndon, VA just outside of D.C. in conjunction with the International Boating and Water Safety Summit.
 We look forward to this opportunity to reconnect and share with each other how we are working together to advance recreational boating safety.
 If you haven’t yet, please register in advance for the International Boating and Boating Safety Summit.